peter1357908/Resistance-Online-Server-/src/protocol.md

 * refactor the code so that the chat component persists throughout the three phases of a session (lobby, in-game, post-game).
 * refactor the `youAreSpy` procedure to be less ambiguous (e.g. by sending also `youAreResistance`)
 * handle unexpected disconnections (replace player with AI, remove player from lobby upon disconnection, etc.)
-* make it so that the player join the game with a random name, and is allowed to change it in the lobby at will, until the game starts
+* make it so that the player joins the game with a random name, and is allowed to change it in the lobby at will, until the game starts
 * rename the `creator` status to be `lobby master` status
 * allow reconnecting to an ongoing game after disconnecting
 * allow spectating games